• Skip to primary navigation

 One of the most unique and beautiful aspects of the museum’s architecture are the alabaster ramps that are lit up with LED lights; they make up nearly a kilometre in collective length.
 Criss-crossing through the heart of the museum to connect the galleries, they are a literal display of creating a path of light through the dark.

-Israel Asper Tower of hope
+Israel Asper Tower of Hope

 Soaring over 100 metres into the air, the Israel Asper Tower of Hope has an indoor observation platform that lends itself to incredible views over Winnipeg, including downtown Winnipeg, The Forks, St. Boniface, the Esplanade Riel Footbridge, and the Red and Assiniboine Rivers.